Conflict of interest: News media

-Commercial media organizations lose money if they provide content that offends either their audience or their advertisers.
-The substantial media consolidation that occurred since the 1980s has reduced the alternatives available to the audience, thereby making it easier for the ever-larger companies in this increasingly oligopolistic industry to hide news and entertainment potentially offensive to advertisers without losing audience.
-If the media provide too much information on how congress spends its time, a major advertiser could be offended and could reduce their advertising expenditures with the offending media company; indeed, this is one of the ways the market system has determined which companies won and which either went out of business or were purchased by others in this media consolidation.
-(Advertisers don't like to feed the mouth that bites them, and often don't.
+Commercial media organizations can lose money if they provide content that offends their audience or advertisers.
+The substantial media consolidation that has occurred since the 1980s has reduced the alternatives available to the audience, thereby making it easier for the ever-larger companies in this increasingly oligopolistic industry to hide news and entertainment potentially offensive to advertisers without losing audience.

+If the news media provide too much information on how Congress spends its time, a major advertiser could be offended and could reduce their advertising expenditures with the offending media company.
+This is one of the ways the market system has determined which companies won and which either went out of business or were purchased by others during this period of media consolidation.
+(Advertisers do not like to feed the mouth that bites them, and often do not.
 Similarly, commercial media organizations are not eager to bite the hand that feeds them.)
 Advertisers have been known to fund media organizations with editorial policies they find offensive if that media outlet provides access to a sufficiently attractive audience segment they cannot efficiently reach otherwise.

-Election years are a major boon to commercial broadcasters, because virtually all political advertising is purchased with minimal advance planning, paying therefore the highest rates.
+Election years are a major boon to commercial broadcasters because virtually all political advertising is purchased with minimal planning, therefore, paying the highest rates.
 The commercial media have a conflict of interest in anything that could make it easier for candidates to get elected with less money.